Azure/azure-powershell/src/Blueprint/Blueprint/help/Remove-AzBlueprintAssignment.md

 # Remove-AzBlueprintAssignment

 ## SYNOPSIS
-Remove a blueprint that has been assigned to a subscription.
+Remove a blueprint assignment from a subscription.

 ## SYNTAX